 Nuggets rely on balanced attack to hold off reeling Kings

 Denver led by five at halftime but the Kings cut it to two on a 3-pointer from Bjelica midway through the period.
-Jokic hit a floater in the lane, Barton made a step-back jumper and Grant drained a long 3-pointer to put the Nuggets ahead 85-76, and they took an 88-81 lead into the fourth quarter.
+But Jokic hit a floater in the lane, Barton made a step-back jumper and Grant drained a long 3-pointer over the next two-and-a-half minutes to put the Nuggets ahead 85-76, and they took an 88-81 lead into the fourth quarter.

 The Kings went on a 15-4 run to get within three late in the fourth but the Nuggets hit their free throws in the final minutes to hold off the charge.
 The Kings looked like the fresher team early, leading by one after the first quarter and building a seven-point lead on Trevor Ariza's 3-pointer early in the second quarter.

-Jokic picked up three fouls and played just 12 minutes in the first half, but the Nuggets rallied to take the lead on Porter's layup with 4:42 left.
+Jokic picked up three fouls and played just 12 minutes in the first half, but the Nuggets rallied to take the lead on Porter's layup with 4:42 left in the second.
 They increased the lead to seven late in the second quarter and settled for a 62-57 advantage at the half.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)